 Insight about yourself is good.
 I realized a man can't be honest when he doesn't know himself.
-You should have an inner life; enjoy your own company and respect my solitude.
+You should have an inner life; enjoy your own company (if you don't enjoy it, why should I?) and respect my solitude.
 I wouldn't mind if you knew how to speak English: "etcetera" instead of "ekscetera"; and if you could advise me when I need to use "whom."

 Employment would be a plus even if you had no known profession.
 And being with someone sensitive to someone other than himself would be a strange new experience--I wonder if I could adjust.
 I don't care if you can play a musical instrument, but I'd prefer if you weren't a musical instrument--you know that people constantly played without meaning to. . . all those hidden keys.